TotoroEmotoro/Corvo-Coder/README.md

 # Corvo-Coder Playground

-An interactive in-browser playground for the [Corvo programming language](https://github.com/TotoroEmotoro/Corvo).
+An interactive in-browser editor for the [Corvo programming language](https://github.com/TotoroEmotoro/Corvo).

 This web app lets users write, run, and explore Corvo code directly in their browser using Pyodide.
 It is the official online companion to the Corvo language repository.